shubhamk10/shubhamk10/README.md

 - 👋 Hi, I’m Shubham K
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Machine Learning

 <!---
 shubhamk10/shubhamk10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.